 The best ways to prevent similar attacks against your institution are practical defensive solutions.
 The IT healthcare professional needs to be prepared and know who is accessing their company resources from employees to third-party vendors and up.
 Once you know how many threats or risks you are dealing with, the better equipped you are to build the tactical defenses needed to protect patient privacy and data.

 What makes the healthcare industry vulnerable to data breaches?

 Because of the number of interconnected devices in healthcare, opportunistic attacks are becoming more and more commonplace because there is a need for an organization to share information across devices and with third-party vendors.
-A network’s integrity is weakened by these vendors, who may have access to a site’s data through a VPN or multiple shared credentials.
-Email is another vector for hackers to use via a third-party’s access.
-Attackers are aware that email is often a weak spot and will use this to take advantage and will use phishing attempts to gain entry to a third-party vendor’s vetted, yet still un-secure, network access.
+A network’s integrity is weakened by these third parties, who may have access to a site’s data through a vulnerable VPN or multiple shared credentials.
+VPNs have no way of restricting the permissions of users who shouldn’t have access to an entire network, nor do they have the capability to protect credentials if they’ve been shared.

 And, of course, hackers can get a lot of data on a single person when targeting a healthcare facility.
 Sure, credit card information is great; but ePHI is even better.

-Healthcare IT departments need to act as if a threat to their network and ePHI is imminent and respond as such.
-Ultimately a network is more secure when all individuals accessing the network can be identified and tracked.
-It is important to know who is on your network, when they’re on your network, why they are on your network, and what they did while they were on your network.
+Healthcare IT departments need to act as if a threat to their network and ePHI is imminent and respond as such – from both internal and external sources.
+Ultimately, a network is more secure when all individuals accessing the network can be identified and tracked.
+It’s important to have clear network visibility to know who is on your network, when they’re on your network, why they are on your network, and what they did while they were on your network.

 However, simply looking within the organization isn’t enough.
 As a healthcare IT support professional, it falls on you to look at external relationships and work to shore up all potential weaknesses in these third-party relationships.